-Because of their recursive definition, there exist strong relations between melonic diagrams with two, four or arbitrary number of external edges, such that the melonic sector is entirely determined by the knowledge of the melonic self energy.
-The aim of this section is to establish the exact relation holding between two and four point functions, and the corresponding relations between counter-terms.\\
+Because of their recursive definition, there exist strong relations between melonic diagrams with two, four or an arbitrary number of external edges, such that the melonic sector is entirely determined by the knowledge of the melonic self-energy.
+This section aims to establish the exact relation holding between two and four-point functions, and the corresponding relations between counter-terms.\\

-The melonic self energy $\Sigma(\vec{p}\,)$, i.e. whose perturbative expansion keep only the melonic diagrams, is related to the two point function $\Gamma^{(2)}(\vec{p}\,)$ as in ordinary field theory:
+The melonic self-energy $\Sigma(\vec{p}\,)$, i.e. whose perturbative expansion keeps only the melonic diagrams, is related to the two-point function $\Gamma^{(2)}(\vec{p}\,)$ as in ordinary field theory:

-Moreover, as a direct consequence of the recursive definition of the melonic diagrams, the melonic self energy obey to a closed equation, which as we anounced in the introduction is reputed to be very difficult to solve.
-The proof of this closed equations and the main corollary statements can be found in \cite{Lahoche:2015ola},\cite{Samary:2014oya}-\cite{Samary:2014tja}.
-To summarize: \begin{proposition}\textbf{Closed equation for self-energy.} Let $\Sigma(\vec{p}\,)$ be the melonic self energy, whose Feynman expansion involves only melonic diagrams.
+Moreover, as a direct consequence of the recursive definition of the melonic diagrams, the melonic self-energy obeys a closed equation, which as we announced in the introduction is reputed to be very difficult to solve.
+The proof of these closed equations and the main corollary statements can be found in \cite{Lahoche:2015ola},\cite{Samary:2014oya}-\cite{Samary:2014tja}.
+To summarize: \begin{proposition}\textbf{Closed equation for self-energy.} Let $\Sigma(\vec{p}\,)$ be the melonic self-energy, whose Feynman expansion involves only melonic diagrams.
 Then, all the variables are completely decoupled and $\Sigma(\vec{p}\,)$ is a sum of $d$ independent terms, one per variables:

-where the function $\tau:\mathbb{Z}\to\mathbb{R}$ has a single argument, and satisfies the closed equation:
+where the function $\tau:\mathbb{Z}\to\mathbb{R}$ has a single argument and satisfies the closed equation:

 \end{proposition}